TinoN/tns-geoLoc/README.md

 [Android LocationManager Dev Page](https://developer.android.com/reference/android/location/LocationManager.html)

-All the native Android API functions can be used as shown in main-page.js
+All the native Android API functions can be used as shown in [main-page.js](app/main-page.js)

-**Sugestions or Questions are very welcome.**
+**Suggestions and/or Questions are very welcome.**

 ## Usage
 `tns plugin add nativescript-permissions`

 no need for nativescript-geolocation plugin anymore

-within main-page.js is the documented usage with comments from the Android LocationManager Developer Page
+within [main-page.js](app/main-page.js) is the documented usage with comments from the Android LocationManager Developer Page

 ## TO NOTICE !
 - I do not know, if nativescript-geolocation works with iOS.